 Your personal safety

-Because much of the student experience often takes place away from SCAD buildings and facilities, the Department of Public Safety goes to great lengths to educate students on personal safety.
+Because much of the student experience often takes place away from SCAD buildings and facilities, SCAD Campus Safety and Security goes to great lengths to educate students on personal safety.
 No level of security will prevent every crime everywhere, but students can be empowered by practicing commonsense steps to create a safe and fun downtown experience.
 We recommend these tips:

 - Always travel in groups when you're out late at night.